rochal/jQuery-slimScroll/README.md

 * `scrollTo`

-Jumps to the specified scroll value.
+Jumps to the specified scroll value, this also supports `top` and `bottom`.
 Can be called on any element with slimScroll already enabled.

 ```
 $(selector).slimScroll({